CP1404/Practicals/prac_07/README.md

 Languages that support pointer arithmetic include C, C++, C# and D.
 Go, Rust and Swift have pointers but no pointer arithmetic.
-Many languages, including Python, Visual Basic, Java and JavaScript, have no pointers, so do not (really) have pointer arithmetic.
+Many languages, including Python, Visual Basic, Java and JavaScript, do not (really) have pointers, so they do not have pointer arithmetic.

 # Intermediate Exercises